Peace of Mind Later in Life

 we will conduct a financial assessment to ensure you have the financial stability to continue paying your property taxes, homeowners insurance, homeowners association dues, and other property charges.

-We will then analyze all income sources – including pensions, Social Security, IRAs and 401(k) plans – as well as your credit history.
+An analysis will validate a budget that meets guidelines - including pensions, Social Security, IRAs and 401(k) plans – as well as your credit history.
 We will look closely at how much money is left over after paying typical living expenses and decide whether to set funds aside to pay for future tax and insurance payments.
 If we determine that you won't be able to keep up with property taxes and hazard insurance payments, we are authorized to set aside a certain amount of funds from your loan to pay future charges.
 The amount set-aside will be based on the life expectancy of the youngest borrower.Read More About This Step

 Loan Processing and Underwriting